Quinten Hann: Professional career

 The 2002/2003 season saw Hann ranked 14th in the world.
 He was unable to win a match in the season's first four ranking tournaments.
 Hann's top sixteen world ranking allowed him to enter the non-ranking Masters tournament for the first time in his professional career, which he lost in the first round 4–6 to Lee.
 This marked a turning point in his season as he reached the second round of the next two competitions and the quarter-finals of the 2003 Irish Masters.
 At the World Snooker Championship, Hann defeated Parrott 10–5 in the first round, before he was defeated by Mark Williams 13–2 in the second round.

 He retained his ranking of 14th in the world for the 2003/2004 season.
 Hann moved to Ealing after the 2003 World Championship and began practising regularly at Ealing Snooker Club in a bid to establish himself as one of the world's top 16 players.
 He got through to the quarter-finals of the UK Championship for the first time, where he played Ronnie O'Sullivan.
 He lost the match 3–9.
 At the 2004 Masters, Hann was defeated in the first round 3–6 by Peter Ebdon.
 He later progressed to the quarter-finals of the European Open in Malta and lost to local player Tony Drago 1–5.
 Hann progressed into the first ranking semi-final of his professional career at the Irish Masters.
 This made him the first Australian player to reach the semi-finals of a tournament since Warren King at the 1990 Classic.
 Hann conceded a frame while 30–24 ahead and executed a pool-style break off in his 5–6 defeat to Ebdon.

 His final match of the season was a 4–10 defeat to Andy Hicks in the first round of the World Snooker Championship.
-After the match, referee Lawrie Annandale separated the two players from a physical alteration after Hann made a threatening comment to Hicks when the latter suggested he would lose his top 16 world ranking.
-He challenged Hicks to a fight; In the event fellow snooker player Mark King stood in for Hicks at a charity boxing match with Hann which the latter won.
-Hann also fought Dublin GAA player, Johnny Magee, in a charity boxing match in Dublin in September 2004 after he suggested that Gaelic footballers were not as robust as Australia rules footballers.
+After the match, referee Lawrie Annandale separated the two players from a physical altercation after Hann made a threatening comment to Hicks when Hicks suggested he would lose his top 16 world ranking.
+He challenged Hicks to a fight.
+In the event fellow snooker player Mark King stood in for Hicks at a charity boxing match with Hann which Hann won.
+Hann also fought Dublin GAA player, Johnny Magee, in a charity boxing match in Dublin in September 2004 after he suggested that Gaelic footballers were not as robust as Australian rules footballers.
 He had his nose broken, with Magee winning in three rounds.